Turf Restoration - Phase II

 Get to know the turf restoration even better!
 Explore this high resolution panorama from August 2015 by clicking and dragging on the image.

 The turf restoration project was designed to create a healthy and water efficient landscape across the renowned green expanse of the National Mall.
-Phase II of the restoration, which began in October 2014 and is expected to last up to 18 months, includes excavation and removal of 4-5’ of damaged soil, installation of irrigation drainage and a 250,000 gallon cistern to collect and allow the sustainable reuse of storm water, and installation of compaction-resistant engineered soil.
+Now complete, Phase II of the restoration, includes excavation and removal of 4-5’ of damaged soil, installation of irrigation drainage and a 250,000 gallon cistern to collect and allow the sustainable reuse of storm water, and installation of compaction-resistant engineered soil.

 The Trust is supporting the on-going effort to manage the grounds with in-kind donations of products and services.
 In September 2013, The Trust announced that John Deere provided more than $400,000 in turf management equipment.